Innoactive/Hub-Tutorial-Unity-Project/README.md

 This chapter is all about setting up your _Innoactive Hub_ Backend and how to make use of it.

-_Note:_ Get your credentials or you will not have access to the _Web Management Console_.
+_Note:_ Get your client credentials from your _Innoactive_ contact person or you will not have access to the _Web Management Console_.

 There are two ways to configure your client settings, the settings you need to make to have actual access.